Potentash

 I knew he was lying.
 I could tell from his accent that he was from a West African country but I decided to play dumb for the sake of making friends.

-As we got to know each other, he opened up to me how he didn’t get along with his family and that’s why they sent him to study abroad.
+As we got to know each other, he opened up to me about how he didn’t get along with his family and that’s why they sent him to study abroad.

 “I didn’t even want to do my Master’s but my father insisted that I needed it to be the CEO of his company.”